jacob-ogre/jacob-ogre.github.io/_posts/2016-03-20-sound-editing.md

 * _Audio editing software._ There are lots of options, but I've been using [Audacity](http://www.audacityteam.org/) because it's open source, free, and appears to work well.
 There's a separate download required for importing MP4 files, but Audacity will prompt you to get the download.

-* _Soundcloud account._ You'll need a [Soundcloud](http://soundcloud.com) to link one or more recordings to an observation.
-An account is free up to 180 minutes of uploaded audio.
+* _Soundcloud account._ You'll need a [Soundcloud](http://soundcloud.com) account to link one or more recordings to an observation.
+An account is free for up to 180 minutes of uploaded audio.

 ## A walk-through